hashgraph/stablecoin-studio/custodialwalletutils/README.md

 DFNS_WALLET_ID=Wallet ID for DFNS
 ```

-The `TEST_TIMEOUT` constant is set to 10000 milliseconds, or 10 seconds.
-This value can be used to set a timeout for tests to prevent them from running indefinitely.

-The `fs` and `path` modules are used to read the private keys for the Fireblocks and DFNS configurations from files.
-The path to these files is specified by the `FIREBLOCKS_API_SECRET_KEY_PATH` and `DFNS_SERVICE_ACCOUNT_PRIVATE_KEY_PATH` environment variables, respectively.

 ### 7.3.
 Run

 To run the tests, navigate to the root directory of the custodialwalletutils library and run the following command: